-• Statistics & Probability
+Statistics & Probability

-Typically, a significant number of the lower two sets in each cohort will be entered for the Foundation tier of the IGCSE.
+Typically, a significant number of sets 4 and 5 in each cohort will be entered for the Foundation tier of the IGCSE.
 It is worth noting that the final IGCSE certificate does not indicate which tier was completed, rather only indicates the grade (9-1).